How Do You Know if You Have the Gift of Discernment?

 Beware of Arrogance

-If you have been gifted by God with the gift of Discernment beware of the dangers that come when that gift is used apart from God.
-Arrogance is a sure sign you are not submitted to His Lordship, nor have you recognized that it is God Himself who blessed you and desires to use your gift for His honor and glory.
+If God has gifted you with discernment, beware of the dangers that come when used apart from God.
+Arrogance is a sure sign you are not submitted to His Lordship.
+Arrogance reveals your lack of understanding that this gift is not inherent but it is God Himself who placed this gift in you.
+Your gift was given to bless others and glorify Him.

 Beware of pride, arrogance and the pitfalls of claiming the gift as inherent to you rather than bestowed on you by God.